Persistence of Gaussian stationary processes: a spectral perspective: Results

 If the spectral measure has an infinite order zero at the origin, then the persistence becomes much smaller.
-In particular, the estimate $e^{-cN^2}$ for the persistence of a process with a spectral gap is implied by the following Corollary.
-In addition, this corollary provides an interpolation between this estimate and the results stated in Corollary \ref{cor: up}.
+In particular, the estimate $e^{-cN^2}$ for the persistence of a process with a spectral gap is implied by the following proposition.
+In addition, this proposition provides an interpolation between this estimate and the results stated in Proposition \ref{cor: up}.